 The traffic-related statistics, to include Impaired Driving offenses, are continuing to rise within the City of Pensacola.
 The Pensacola Police Department (PPD) has significantly increased our efforts to make the roadways safer.
 The PPD created a full-time DUI Unit and received separate impaired driving enforcement grant funding in June 2019.
 The DUI Unit has been instrumental in educating PPD officers, educating the community, and enforcing careless, reckless, and impaired driving.
 In addition to the DUI Unit officer, patrol officers have been working overtime via FDOT Subgrant funding to combat these statistics.
 The PPD is determined to increase efforts and is planning to add two additional full-time officers to the DUI Unit in the upcoming year.
 However, the DUI Unit's efforts should always be supplemented with extra enforcement shifts to combat impaired driving offenses.
-With this in mind, the PPD requests overtime salary and benefits to pay for additional officers to conduct high visibility enforcement activities.
-The salary and benefits will not be applied to the permanent full-time positions but instead, be utilized to allow officers to work additional hours.
+With this in mind, the PPD requests overtime salary and benefits to pay for additional officers to the permanent full-time positions but instead, be utilized to allow officers to work additional hours.